PuShPaK-kUmAr/HelloServlet-project/README.md

 ## Features

 - Login page with username and password fields.
-- Profile page that can only be accessed after a successful login.
+- Profile page that can only be accessed after a successful login (for successfull login password should be `password`).
 - Logout link to log out of the application.

 ## Requirements